scientific-python/social-media/videos-general.md

 - Outro with "Welcome to the Scientific Python Community" label

-## Orientation
+## Community

-1. Contributing to Open Source: Know your community
-	- How does the ecosystem work?
-	- What to expect form the ecosystem?
-2. Contributing to Open Source: Getting Started
-	- How to choose a project to work on?
-	- How to get started?
+1. Why contribute to the Scientific Python Ecosystem?
+	- Advance science
+	- Make an impact
+	- Grow as a developer
-3. 5 ways to contribute to Open Source without coding
+2. 5 ways to contribute to Scientific Python without coding
 	- Issue testing and triaging
 	- Reviewing PRs
 	- Improving documentation
 	- Translations
 	- Participating in the community
+3. Getting started with Scientific Python
+	- How to choose a project to work on?
+	- What tools to learn?
+	- How to make your first contribution?
+4. Choosing a project to contribute
+	- Understanding the project
+	- Contributing to the ecosystem
+	- Learn more about a project
-4. How to make your first contribution to open source?
+5. How to make your first contribution to open source?
 	- How to clone and fork a repo?
 	- How to set a development environment?
 	- How to make a PR?
 	- Project: NetworkX

+## Ecosystem

+1. Ecosystem Introduction
+2. Installing packages
+3. Installing packages using conda
+4. Installing packages using pip
+5. Running Python Code

 ## Other ideas for videos